 into their target, either with a thrusting weapon or with their own

 A Charge can be used to add power to a Charging Weapon Attack or effectiveness to a Shove, but occasionally minifigs find themselves just slamming into things, whether on purpose or by accident.
 Knightly jousting, football tackles, and car crashes are all

 For a Charge to be of any use, a minifig must build Momentum, running (or Sprinting) straight at his target from at least four inches away.
 (As in real life, anything shorter than four inches grants no advantages and can be safely ignored.)

-The moment the minifig turns to the right or left from his straight-line path (jumping over obstacles or running down slopes is allowed), does anything that would prevent running at full speed (opening a door or running up stairs, for instance), ends a turn without using up all of his Move inches, or if he spends his MOM die, then his Momentum is over.
-Fortunately, he can earn a new MOM die by simply running another four inches.
+The moment he turns to the right or left from his straight-line path (jumping over obstacles or running down slopes is allowed), does anything that would prevent running at full speed (opening a door or running up stairs, for instance), or ends a turn without using up all of his Move inches, the minfig loses his MOM and must start over.
+Fortunately, he can gain a new MOM by simply running another four inches.

 Charging minifigs prefer to lead with a weapon rather than absorb the

 collision with their own bodies.
 Defending targets have a similar preference

 for bracing against a Charge with weapons of their own, and preferably